DGK-Law-and-Cognition-Lab/.github/profile/README.md

 - Behavioral and computational modeling of moral intuitions in legal contexts.

 ### 4. Computational Cognitive Modeling
-Using computational models, we analyze how social networks and individual cognition shape the development of legal norms, intellectual property standards, and ethical frameworks across diverse legal contexts.
+Using computational models, we analyze how social networks and individual cognition shape the development of legal norms, intellectual property and general property standards, and ethical frameworks across diverse legal contexts.

 ### 5. Data Science and Legal Cognition
 We employ data-driven approaches to study naturalistic behaviors related to legal decision-making, creativity assessments, normative developments in intellectual property, and broader legal cognition phenomena.